wrmca/-testCA--CareMail/README.md

 ###POC Backlog
 Our product pipeline identified the core Child Welfare functionality needed by the CA->CareMail POC.
 We acknowledged that the actual detail of Child Welfare service processes extend far beyond the scope of this engagement.
 Figure 3 visually represents the key services developed in the POC vs the scope of material staged for future development.
 For example, we developed a symbolic shell of a Case Plan as a proxy for future refinement.

+![Scope]
+(POCScope.jpg)
+*Figure 3 – Scope of the POC vs. those items noted for future development*

+The CA->CareMail POC backlog was managed in JIRA and was visible to the team.
+Following a positive Agile process, features that could not be completed within the POC duration are visible in the JIRA roadmap for the State’s consideration.
+The POC product backlog is available as a resource .

+Our digital Sprint board (see Figure 4) shows how the team coordinated daily tasks from To Do, In Progress (coding), through Peer Review, Testing and finally into “Done” status.

 A full set refernce artifacts exist [here](CACareMailIndex.MD)